coin-or/Ipopt/README.md

     /path/to/coinbrew install Ipopt

-The coinbrew script will take care of building and installing the dependencies ASL, Metis, and Mumps before building \Ipopt.
+The coinbrew script will take care of building and installing the dependencies ASL, Metis, and Mumps before building Ipopt.

 More details on using coinbrew can be found at the instructions on [Getting Started with the COIN-OR Optimization Suite](https://coin-or.github.io/user_introduction).

-If using coinbrew is not sufficient, e.g., because other linear solvers should be used by \Ipopt, the
-[installation instructions in the Ipopt documentation](https://coin-or.github.io/Ipopt/INSTALL.html) should be studied.
+If using coinbrew is not sufficient, then the [installation instructions in the Ipopt documentation](https://coin-or.github.io/Ipopt/INSTALL.html) should be studied.